Tripwire (novel): Plot summary

 The prologue describes Victor Truman "Hook" Hobie's carefully planned escape route in the event of somebody discovering his "really big, well-guarded secret."
 His "early-warning system" consists of geographically located tripwires that will warn him that he has been discovered.
 The first is eleven thousand miles from his home in the United States and the second is six thousand miles out.
 His response to their activation would be to tie up loose ends, cash in, transfer his assets and disappear without a trace.
 Over thirty years of quiet success have made him feel somewhat secure.
 But Hook did not expect both alerts to arrive on the same day.

-Elsewhere, Jack Reacher is working two jobs in Key West digging pools with a shovel by day and working as a bouncer at night and meeting a private investigator, Costello, who happens to be looking for him on behalf of a client named Mrs. Jacob, a name Reacher does not recognize.
-Later on, while Reacher is working his night job as a bouncer in a strip club, two suspicious-looking men also make inquiries about his whereabouts.
-Reacher attempts to follow them and in the process finds Costello murdered on the sidewalk.
-Reacher then flies to New York City to find out why Costello was looking for him and why he was killed for it.
+Elsewhere, Jack Reacher is working two jobs in Key West digging pools with a shovel by day and working as a bouncer at night.
+He meets a private investigator, Costello, who is looking for him on behalf of a client named a Mrs. Jacob, a name Reacher does not recognize.
+Later on, while Reacher is working his night job, two suspicious-looking men also make inquiries about his whereabouts.
+Reacher attempts to follow them and finds Costello murdered on the sidewalk.
+He flies to New York City to find out why Costello was looking for him and why he was killed for it.

 After finding Costello's office seemingly untouched, Reacher's suspicion is aroused by an unsaved document open on the secretary's computer.
-Searching through the files, Reacher gets the contact information for Mrs. Jacob and arrives in the middle of a funeral for his former commanding officer and mentor, General Leon Garber.
-Leon's now-adult daughter, lawyer Jodie Garber-Jacob, turns out to be "Mrs. Jacob".
+Searching through the files, he gets the contact information for Mrs. Jacob and arrives in the middle of a funeral for his former commanding officer and mentor, General Leon Garber.
+Leon's now-adult daughter, Jodie Garber-Jacob, turns out to be Costello's client.